vibbits/nis2pyr/README.md

 ### Packaging into a stand-alone directory

 The `nis2pyr.py` program requires a Python environment to execute.
 This complicates deploying it on non-development machines where Python is not installed.
-It is however possible to bundle `nis2pyr.py` and all its dependencies into a stand-alone directory, which contains a `nis2pyr.exe` executable.
+It is however possible to bundle `nis2pyr.py` with all its dependencies and a Python interpreter into a stand-alone directory, which contains a `nis2pyr.exe` executable that runs the program.
 This can be accomplished with [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/index.html).

 First install pyinstaller:
 ```